University Administrative Policies

 9.2.3.
 International Rental Car Insurance

-For international travel, contact Safety and Risk Services for a determination as to whether insurance needs to be purchased.
+For international travel, contact Risk Services for a determination as to whether insurance needs to be purchased.

 9.3.
 Global Positioning System (GPS) Feature